Anirban166/Go-Codeline/README.md

 	// True
 	// True as well
 ```
-However note that `fallthrough` triggers the next case as true even if the condition is false, i.e. even a condition like `i <= 10` would make it false.
+However note that `fallthrough` triggers the next case as true even if the condition is false, i.e. even a condition like `i <= 10` would make it execute the second case.
 - One example with interfaces:
 ```go
 var i interface{} = [3]int{}